iOS 16: How to Remove The Annoying Search Button on Your iPhone Home Screen

-You can now download iOS 16, and much like every new major software update to the iPhone, there are features and settings that you'll absolutely love -- and others that you might not be so fond of.
+Now that you can download iOS 16 on your iPhone, you'll find that there are some features and settings that you absolutely love.
+And on the other hand, you'll find others that you might not be so fond of.
+If you're getting the new iPhone 14, this will apply to you too.

-With iOS 16, the addition of the Search button at the bottom of the home screen, right above your dock, has caused an uproar.
-Many people are unhappy with the new home screen setting.

-Although the Search feature on iOS is useful for quickly finding text messages, files, settings, websites and photos, the new button is placed in a location where it's easy to accidentally tap it, especially when you're scrolling through your various home screen pages.
+One particularly frustrating feature that comes to mind is the addition of the Search button at the bottom of the home screen (right above your dock).
+Many people are unhappy with the new home screen setting and here's why: While the Search feature on iOS is useful for quickly finding text messages, files, settings, websites and photos, the new button is placed in a location where it's easy to accidentally tap it -- especially when you're scrolling through your various home screen pages.

 Read more: Now That You've Installed iOS 16, Do These 3 Things First